flowersfx/facebookevents-fetcherfunctions/README.md

-# Azure functions for måndagsklubben
+# Azure Functions for Mandagsklubben.net